microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

   - Measured by the number of InfoBar's defined in a single application and whether isOpen is set to true on both of them at the same time.
 (Stretch metric)

 ## Features in consideration for InfoBar v2
-- Built-in support for floating notifications, DisplayMode property to switch between "Docked" (current) and "Floating" mode
-  - Options to show the InfoBar as a PopUp with simple positioning properties
-- Positioning and re-positioning for multiple notifications
-  - e.g. providing a built-in way to support a group of notifications in the bottom right corner
 - Truncation option that allows the user to expand and collapse an InfoBar with multiple lines of content
 - Potentially, an ActionContentArea to insert custom content in the same horizontal space as the other UI elements.